MaitreChen/MaitreChen.github.io/_pages/about.md

 # Short Bio
 My name is Hongbin Chen (陈宏斌), and I am currently a second-year Master's student in Biotechnology and Engineering at the [School of Biomedical Engineering and Informatics, Nanjing Medical University](https://english.njmu.edu.cn/), supervised by Prof. [Jianqing Li](https://bmei.njmu.edu.cn/2018/1120/c19988a262557/page.htm) and Assoc.
 Prof. [Wentao Xiang](https://scholar.google.com/citations?hl=zh-CN&user=-foPGxYAAAAJ&view_op=list_works&sortby=pubdate).
 I am also a Ph.D. candidate in Clinical Medical Engineering and affiliated with the Jiangsu Province Engineering Research Center for Smart Wearable and Rehabilitation Devices.

-My research interests lie in affective computing, with a particular focus on multimodal emotion recognition for older adults.
+My research interests lie in **Affective Computing** and **Multimodal Learning**, with a particular focus on multimodal emotion recognition for older adults.
 Have fun!